 Algorithm~\ref{alg:HH_ap_ref} applies a given Householder reflection to a specific input vector.

-Remark that $(k-1)$ transformations are performed on $\ten{a}_k$, computing $\tilde{\ten{a}}_k$, before generating the $k$-th reflector, leading the maximum TT-rank of $\ten{a}_k$ to be potentially much larger that its initial value.
-Therefore to keep the TT-rank of $\tilde{\ten{a}}_k$ reasonably small, we perform a \texttt{TT-rounding} before generating the associated Householder TT-vector, see line~\ref{alg:HH:l5}.
+It is important to note that $(k-1)$ transformations are performed on $\ten{a}_k$, computing $\tilde{\ten{a}}_k$, before generating the $k$-th reflector.
+This can potentially lead to a much larger maximum TT-rank of $\ten{a}_k$ that its initial value.
+To keep the TT-rank of $\tilde{\ten{a}}_k$ reasonably small, a \texttt{TT-round} is performed before generating the associated Householder TT-vector (see line~\ref{alg:HH:l5}).

-The conclusive part of the TT-Householder transformation algorithm~\ref{alg:HH} generates the new set $\set{Q}$ of orthonormal TT-vectors.
-Let $\ten{q}_i$ be the $i$-th element of $\set{Q}$ obtained applying the first $i$ Householder reflections in reverse order to $\ten{e}_i$ from the canonical basis $\set{E}$, see line~\ref{alg:HH:l11} of Algorithm~\ref{alg:HH}.
-To keep the maximum TT-rank of $\ten{q}_i$ limited and to avoid running out of memory, each $\ten{q}_i$ is rounded at accuracy $\delta$, as stated in line~\ref{alg:HH:l12} of Algorithm~\ref{alg:HH}.
+The conclusive part of the TT-Householder transformation algorithm~\ref{alg:HH} generates a new set $\set{Q}\,$ of orthonormal TT-vectors.
+The $i$-th element of $\set{Q}\;$, $\ten{q}_i$, is obtained by applying the first $i$ Householder reflections in reverse order to $\ten{e}_i$ from the canonical basis $\set{E}$ (see line~\ref{alg:HH:l11} of Algorithm~\ref{alg:HH}).
+To maintain the maximum TT-rank of $\ten{q}_i$ limited and prevent memory overflow, each $\ten{q}_i$ is rounded to an accuracy $\delta$, as shown in line~\ref{alg:HH:l12} of Algorithm~\ref{alg:HH}.

-\ignore{Under the assumption that no \texttt{TT-rounding} is performed in Algorithm~\ref{alg:HH} neither in Algorithm~\ref{alg:HH}, we provide an upper bound for the TT-rank of the Householder TT-vector, for the reflected elements of $\set{A}$ and for the new orthonormal basis elements of $\set{Q}$. \begin{proposition} If the maximum TT-rank of all the elements of $\set{A} = \{\ten{a}_1, \dots, \ten{a}_m\}$ is bounded by $\alpha$, then the following inequalities hold